marksteve/downdoc/README.md

 #DownDoc

-Write your Google documents in Markdown
+Write your Google documents in Markdown.

 And it all happens in the browser!
 There are no server-side components.